“Laissez les bon temps rouler”

-Now I’ve only been to one Mardi Gras party in my entire life and it was a huge hoot of fun!
+Now I’ve only been to one Mardi Gras party in my entire life and it was a huge amount of fun!
 The host of the party was a Louisiana native and had fresh crawfish flown in for a gumbo.
 However, before those little critters met their stew, we held a crawfish race!

-It was ridiculous and lasted quite a long time, if you can imagine.
+It was ridiculous and lasted quite a long time if you can imagine.
 All the more time to drink more bourbon and rum-based concoctions.

 Bananas and New Orleans just scream Bananas Foster, a traditional flaming dessert.
 After googling this theme, I found some wonderful Mardi Gras Bananas Foster Muffins!
 Except for a few changes, I prepared the muffins according to the recipe, but used my own cream cheese frosting recipe.
 The addition of more butter flavoring to the frosting really adds some New Orleans ‘bam’ to ordinary cream cheese frosting.